Tuesday, August 18, 2026

 Taylor Searcy: Where For Art Thou?

-I have seen one census where he is listed with his mother, Susanna Searcy as William T. Searcy in the 1880 US Census, Edneyville-Henderson-NC.
+I have seen one census entry where he is listed with his mother, Susanna Searcy, as William T. Searcy in the 1880 US Census, Edneyville-Henderson, NC.
 She is listed as widowed and has one child, which I assume is Taylor.
-I have no name for his father and I do not know if he has any siblings at this point.
+I do not know his father's name, and I do not know if he has any siblings at this point.
 Susanna and Taylor are all I know currently.
 I have a marriage date for Taylor and Julia: 6 October 1891 [Asheville-Buncombe-NC].

 Taylor is listed under all of his sons' birth certificates and on a 1900 US Census.
 I lose him after Joe's birth in 1903.